 - Vitality at Sea complex (Shipshape Spa on deck 12) was redesigned.
 Also on deck 12, the outdoor pool deck area was refreshed.

-The list of deckplan changes after ship's drydock 2011 refurbishment includes:
+The list of deckplan changes after drydock 2011 refurbishment included:

 - new complimentary dining options (deli restaurant “Park Cafe”, and the hotdogs bar “Dog House”)

-- new specialty dining options at additional charge (“Giovanni’s Table”/Italian Trattoria, “Izumi”/Asian, “Samba Grill”/Brazilian, “Rita’s Cantina”/Mexican)
+- new speciality dining options at an additional charge (“Giovanni’s Table”/Italian Trattoria, “Izumi”/Asian, “Samba Grill”/Brazilian, “Rita’s Cantina”/Mexican)

 - Nursery, English pub

 - new lounges (“Diamond” and “Concierge”).

 - On the RCCL Radiance there are also 2 new cruise dining packages – “Chef’s” (cost $145 PP, venues included “Chops”, “Giovanni’s”, “Izumi”, “Samba” and “Chef’s Table”, also inclusive of wine) and “Radiance” (cost $75 PP, inclusions “Chops”, “Giovanni’s”, “Izumi” and “Samba”).

 The vessel is faster and with better manoeuvrability compared to all before 2001-built cruise ships.
 This is due to a modified propulsion system combining powerful bow thrusters, Azipods and dynamic GPS positioning system.

 - The ship was designed to operate in both warm and cool regions.
 It features an abundance of panoramic windows, cabin balconies, glass-walled Atrium, all-panoramic / glass-wall elevators with sea views.